groonga/groonga/doc/source/reference/commands/table_create.rst

 ``default_tokenizer``
 ^^^^^^^^^^^^^^^^^^^^^

-It specifies the default tokenizer that is used on searching and data loading.
+Specifies the default tokenizer that is used on searching and data loading.

 You cannot use ``default_tokenizer`` with ``TABLE_NO_KEY`` because